mandrasch/ddev-codespaces-vite/README.md

 1. Create new Codespaces instance
 2. Run `ddev npm ddev`
+3. (?)
+Add port 5173 manually in Codespaces, set it to public

 -> We need to get a connection to the vite port and /src/js/app.js file
 ## How was this created?